dougeby/IntuneDocs/intune/app-based-conditional-access-intune.md

 	- Microsoft OneNote for iOS

 > [!IMPORTANT]
 > For Android devices, the initial device registration must be done by logging into either the OneDrive app, or the Outlook app.
-The OneNote app for Android does not yet support MAM without enrollment.

 ## How app-based conditional access works